libdynd/dynd-python/BUILD_INSTALL.md

 Switch the "-DCMAKE\_OSX\_ARCHITECTURES" argument below to "i386" if you're using 32-bit Python.
-Execute the following commands from the dynamicndarray folder, which is the root of the project (Replace RelWithDebInfo with Release if doing a release build that doesn't need debug info):
+Execute the following commands from the blaze folder, which is the root of the project (Replace RelWithDebInfo with Release if doing a release build that doesn't need debug info):